Hat: History

 Extravagant hats were popular in the 1980s, and in the early 21st century, flamboyant hats made a comeback, with a new wave of competitive young milliners designing creations that include turban caps, trompe-l'œil-effect felt hats and tall headpieces made of human hair.
 Some new hat collections have been described as "wearable sculpture".
 Many pop stars, among them Lady Gaga, have commissioned hats as publicity stunts.

 A hat shop from about 1900 inside the Roscheider Hof Open Air Museum.

+Etiquette

+In Western societies, it has been traditional for men to remove their hats when entering a Christian church—a practice derived from 1 Corinthians 11 in the Bible.
+On the other hand, women historically were required to wear a headcovering when entering a church (a practice that decreased in the West in the 1960s, though it still occurs in the East).
+(Note: In the West, certain denominations of Christianity preserved the practice of the headcovering of women during, chiefly Conservative Anabaptist fellowships and Old Order Anabaptist groups, as well as by certain Eastern Orthodox and Oriental Orthodox congregations.
+In the 21st century, the wearing of a headcovering by women during Mass and while praying at home has increased in the West, especially among Roman Catholics and Evangelical-Lutherans.)
+Historically, men in Western Christian societies removed their hat when entering a room where women were present, as well as when a national flag is paraded.
+Men traditionally remove their hats when a funeral passes through an area in which they are present.

+Who uncovered for whom marked the social hierarchy and whose authority was recognized or not.

+Until World War I, it was customary for women to wear a cap on her head, and women were rarely seen in public without one.

+Parts

+Hats are very varied, but the parts of many hats can be described as the crown, the top section; the brim, a projecting rim around the hat below the crown; and often a band or hatband wrapped around the crown just above the brim.

 Famous hatmakers

 One of the most famous London hatters is James Lock & Co. of St James's Street.
 The shop claims to be the oldest operating hat shop in the world.
 Another was Sharp & Davis of 6 Fish Street Hill.
 In the late 20th century, museums credited London-based David Shilling with reinventing hats worldwide.
 Notable Belgian hat designers are Elvis Pompilio and Fabienne Delvigne (Royal warrant of appointment holder), whose hats are worn by European royals.
 Philip Treacy OBE is an Irish milliner whose hats have been commissioned by top designers and worn at royal weddings.
 In North America, the well-known cowboy-hat manufacturer Stetson made the headgear for the Royal Canadian Mounted Police and the Texas Rangers.
 John Cavanagh was one of the notable American hatters.
 Italian hat maker Borsalino has covered the heads of Hollywood stars and the world's rich and famous.